Mr. PC (John Coltrane) – Melody & Solo

 Mr PC – Scale Choice

-The base scale to improvise over Mr. PC is the C natural minor scale (aka C Aeolian mode).
+The main scale to improvise over Mr. PC is the C natural minor scale (aka C Aeolian mode).

-Another good choice over the entire chord progression is the C minor blues scale or the C minor pentatonic scale.
+Other solid choices that work over the entire chord progression are the C minor blues scale and the C minor pentatonic scale.

-Besides the C Aeolian mode and the blues scale, you can also play the C Dorian mode here.
+Besides the C Aeolian mode and the blues scale, you can also use the C Dorian mode here.

-The scale for the Fm7 chord is F Dorian, which has the same notes as C Aeolian.
+The natural fit here is the F Dorian mode, which uses the same notes as C Aeolian.

 Ab7 (Bar 9)